A copy of this memo was first published here by the CFA Institute. June 2021.

-Put in plain English, businesses run on relationships.
+Simply put, businesses run on relationships.
 Double-entry accounting helps us track those relationships, but GAAP currently has each company report as if it is a separate entity.
-We want an easy way to see all of those relationships at once.
+We should have an easy way to see all of those relationships at once.

 You might call this network-based accounting.

 Contracts are the legal marker of relationships between business entities.
 They are the “connective tissue in modern economics” in the words of Nobel laureate Oliver Hart.
 With an updated framework, we could graph networks of contracts between companies.
-This approach wasn’t feasible in a pre-computing era, and it’s hardly practical with our current data standards.
-Renovating GAAP for the computing era would make these relationship models viable.
+This approach wasn’t feasible in a pre-computing era because it's too data-intensive.
+In truth, it’s hardly practical with our current data standards.
+But renovating GAAP for the computing era would make these network-based models viable.

 I think the future of accounting lies in agent-based modeling.
 We could treat companies as individual agents to simulate how they are interacting now and how they might interact in the future.
 You’d be able to see each company’s network of relationships with its customers, employees, suppliers, investors, competitors, the government, and the public at large.
 Some of these relationships are barely mentioned in our current model of GAAP.